 Amid all the excitement around Bluetooth in the consumer space, the fact that it’s also incredibly well-suited for smart industrial use gets less attention.
 We wanted to shine a light on this, so we came up with seven reasons why those designing Industrial Internet of Things (IIoT) systems and networks should consider Bluetooth as their communications backbone.

-1. It’s highly immune to interference
+1. Bluetooth is highly immune to interference

 Bluetooth has clever ways of ensuring messages reach their destinations successfully, despite using the busy 2.4 GHz ISM frequency band (which it shares with the likes of Wi-Fi and ZigBee, and others).